telerik/ajax-docs/controls/treeview/radtreeview-structure.md

 ##

-The structure of a RadTreeView is as follows:
+The structure of **RadTreeView** is as follows:

 ![RadTreeView Structure](images/treeview_structure.png)

 The tree consists of a hierarchical structure of nodes linked together with line images.
 Each node may display Expand or Collapse buttons if the node contains child nodes.
-Depending on the property settings of the RadTreeView and the node, nodes may be edited, selected or have checkboxes.
+Depending on the property settings of the **RadTreeView** and the node, nodes may be edited, selected or have checkboxes.